1Password

 For a complete introduction of 1Password head 👉 HERE.

-• Everyone at Nimble gets an invitation to join the workspace on the first day or you can request to join our 1Password team here https://nimble.link/security/.
+• Everyone at Nimble gets an invitation to join the workspace on the first day or they can request to join the 1Password team here https://nimble.link/security/.
 Only @nimblehq.co emails will be able to join.

-• For 3rd parties that need access to our vaults, we can have up to 5 guests.
+• For 3rd parties that need access to the vaults, there are up to 5 guests.
 Guest access is restricted to a single vault.

-• After joining the Nimble workspace, all members can access our General vault, which is called ‘Nimble - General’.
+• After joining the Nimble workspace, all members can access the General vault, which is called ‘Nimble - General’.

-• A Private vault will be created for your personal use as well.
-It means nobody can have access to it besides yourself (not even administrators or owners), so feel free to make use of it for your private credentials.
+• A Private vault will be created for teammates personal use as well.
+It means nobody can have access to it besides themself (not even administrators or owners).

 Your Private vault